heche-psb/fossiler/README.md

 E. Dorf.
 (1942).
 Upper Cretaceous floras of the Rocky Mountain region; Flora of the Lance Formation at its type locality, Niobrara County, Wyoming.
 Contributions to Palaeontology.

+E. M. Friis (1985). *Actinocalyx* gen. nov., sympetalous angiosperm flowers from the upper cretaceous of southern Sweden.
+Review of Palaeobotany and Palynology, 45(3-4): 171-183.

 E. M. Friis, K. R. Pedersen, and P. R. Crane.
 (1995). *Appomattoxia ancistrophora* gen. et sp. nov., a new Early Cretaceous plant with similarities to Circaeaster and extant Magnoliidae.
 American Journal of Botany, 82(7): 933-943.

 E. M. Friis, P. R. Crane, and K. R. Pedersen.
 (1988).
 Reproductive structures of Cretaceous Platanaceae.
 Biologiske Skrifter Det Kongelige Danske Videnskskabernes Selskab, 31: 1-55.